dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/jdbc.md

 </VersionBlock>

-The dbt Semantic Layer Java Database Connectivity (JDBC) driver enables users to query metrics and dimensions using the JDBC protocol, while also providing standard metadata functionality.
+The dbt Semantic Layer Java Database Connectivity (JDBC) API enables users to query metrics and dimensions using the JDBC protocol, while also providing standard metadata functionality.

 A JDBC driver is a software component enabling a Java application to interact with a data platform.
-Here's some more information about the JDBC:
+Here's some more information about our JDBC API:

 - The Semantic Layer JDBC API utilizes the open-source JDBC driver with ArrowFlight SQL protocol.
 - You can download the JDBC driver from [Maven](https://search.maven.org/remotecontent?filepath=org/apache/arrow/flight-sql-jdbc-driver/12.0.0/flight-sql-jdbc-driver-12.0.0.jar).
 - The dbt Semantic Layer supports ArrowFlight SQL driver version 12.0.0 and higher.
 - You can embed the driver into your application stack as needed, and you can use dbt Labs' [example project](https://github.com/dbt-labs/example-semantic-layer-clients) for reference.

-## Installation

-- Install an AWS root CA to the Java Trust Store [documentation](https://www.amazontrust.com/repository/).
+- To call the JDBC API in an application, you should install an AWS root CA to the Java Trust Store [documentation](https://www.amazontrust.com/repository/).

 ## Connection parameters